jobelche/Empirical-Accuracy/README.md

 # Empirical Accuracy
 Demystifying Statistical Analysis of Shooting

 The purpose of this text is to establish repeatable testing concepts for precision shooting.
+The targe audiance is anyone that has the skills to repeadly shoot a rifle with percision but are interested in exploring how to test if a change in the system is actually an improvment.
+Such as testing reloaded ammo vs factory ammo.
+Testing a upgrade from a factory stock to a custom percision chassis.
+Even tesing misnor changes like a differnt lot number of your favorite reloading component.

 ## BLUF (Bottom Line Up Front)